jedisct1/libsodium-doc/secret-key_cryptography/authenticated_encryption.md

 ## Combined mode

 In combined mode, the authentication tag and the encrypted message are stored together.
-This is usually what you want, as
+This is usually what you want.

 ```c
 int crypto_secretbox_easy(unsigned char *c, const unsigned char *m,